Georgia Medicaid Coverage for Incontinence Supplies

 Any products covered by Georgia Medicaid must be a medical necessity to help manage your medical condition that results in bowel or bladder incontinence.
 This includes incontinence supplies such as adult diapers, protective pull-on underwear, baby diapers, incontinence pads, underpads, and more.

 For example, incontinence supply coverage for children and adolescents may be based on necessity due to conditions such as:

 - Neurogenic bladder or bowel from spina bifida

 - Cerebral palsy

 Incontinence products for those 21 years of age and older may not be covered.
 However, you may have alternate options based on your individual incontinence diagnosis.
 For instance, overflow incontinence may be treated by intermittent catheterization, which could be covered by your Georgia Medicaid plan.

 Ready to Get Your First Incontinence Supply Order?

 180 Medical specializes in incontinence supplies, intermittent catheters, and ostomy products.
 For more information about how to get incontinence supplies through your Medicaid plan, contact our specialists during business hours.

-We’re glad to help you obtain anything that Georgia Medicaid may require in order to cover the incontinence products you need.
+We’re glad to help you obtain anything that your Georgia Medicaid waiver plan may require in order to cover the incontinence products you need.